 - LEAD OTHERS: Inspire and be an example to others in embracing ‘people-first’ team connections, personal attention, and dialogue.

 - LEAD SYSTEM: Transfer the well-being lessons learned to the UT as a living system and community.

 For more information about the content and learning goals of each expedition day, please click on the following overview-files:

 - The expedition-card provides a brief overview and

 - the expedition-booklet provides more detailed insight.

 If you have questions about the expedition please contact firstname.lastname@example.org.
-Contact persons for this mailbox are Ines Brüninghoff (HR) and Irene Felius (HR).
+Contact persons for this mailbox are Ines Brüninghoff (HR) and Sofia Boekholt (HR).

-Below you can find an overview of all current starting dates of the expedition within 2022.
-You can sign up to the waiting list if a group is full.
-Additionally, you can send an e-mail to email@example.com if if you want to be contacted when new expedition groups are added.
+Below you can find an overview of all current starting dates of the expedition within 2023.
+You can sign up for the waiting list if a group is full.
+Additionally, you can send an e-mail to email@example.com if you want to be contacted when new expedition groups are added.

 As you can see below in the sign-up possibilities, there is an option for Group A (8 spots available) and Group B (8 spots available) for every starting moment which makes a total of 16 spots available for each expedition.